The Natural World Is Our Classroom!

 Many of these students have never spent extended periods of time away from their parents.
 Camp staff will help chaperones and teachers involve students in activities so that these students learn personal responsibility (keeping up with their own possessions), how to get along (many students do not share a bedroom or bathroom at home, now they are sharing with 8-14 other people.), how to appreciate diversity (yes, they know there is diversity at school, however through the overnight experience they will learn even more about customs, mannerisms, etc.), conflict resolution (important to every environment where people live close together in a community is how to resolve daily conflicts), and self reflection (from wondering where this all began, to my teacher is really different at camp, students see the world with a different set of eyes).
 Participation in an outdoor environment is a lifelong activity; this is often an introductory experience to what can be done in the out-of-doors.

-Every person is changed through this outdoor experience!
+Every student is changed through this outdoor experience!

 Camp Grady Spruce is located on the beautiful shoreline of Possum Kingdom Lake in north central Texas.
 A place where numerous ecosystems exist: freshwater, mountain and prairie terrain.
 Nature abounds!
 Deer, rabbits, quail, bald eagles, lizards and raccoons all are supported in our ecological system.
 An aquatic environment supports Great Blue Heron, bass, dragonflies, frogs, catfish, aquatic plant life and microorganisms.